-Length of service as Director (as at 31 December 2020)
+Length of service as Director (as at 31 December 2022)

-2 year 3 months
+4 year 3 months

-- Audit and risk manangement (Chairman)
+- Audit and Risk Management Committee (Chairman)

 - Nominating Committee (Member)

 - Remuneration Committee (Member)

 - Board Safety Committee (Member)

-Bachelor of Commerce (Accountancy) from Nanyang University; Bachelor of Laws from the University of London; Fellow Member of the Institute of Singapore Chartered Accountants, Fellow Member of the Chartered Institute of Management Accountants (United Kingdom), a Fellow Member of the Association of Chartered Certified Accountants(United Kingdom) and a Barrister-at-Law (Middle Temple, United Kingdom).
+Bachelor of Commerce (Accountancy) from Nanyang University; Bachelor of Laws (Hon) from the University of London; Fellow Member of the Institute of Singapore Chartered Accountants, Fellow Member of the Chartered Institute of Management Accountants (United Kingdom), a Fellow Member of the Association of Chartered Certified Accountants (United Kingdom) and a Barrister-at-Law (Middle Temple, United Kingdom).

-Present Directorships in other listed companies(as at 31 December 2020)
+Present Directorships in other listed companies (as at 31 December 2022)

-Sin Ghee Huat Corporation Ltd, Federal International (2000) Ltd, Koufu Group Limited and Aedge Group Ltd.
+Spindex Industries Ltd, Federal International (2000) Ltd, Aedge Group Ltd.